globaltravelreport/global-travel-report/content/articles/explore-heraklion-your-next-cruise-destination-from-australi.md

 imageLink: 'https://unsplash.com'
 slug: explore-heraklion-your-next-cruise-destination-from-australi
 metaTitle: '''Explore Heraklion: Your Next Cruise Destination from Australia'''
-metaDescription: >-
-  Heraklion, the bustling port city on Crete, Greece, is setting its sights on becoming a top cruise destination for Australian travelers.
-With its rich...
+metaDescription: "  Heraklion, the bustling port city on Crete, Greece, is setting its sights on becoming a top cruise destination for Australian travelers.
+With its rich..."
 keywords: ''
 originalTitle: Iraklio port focuses on cruise tourism - eKathimerini.com
 photographer: